 US Curriculum Guide

-For the most up-to-date information, please refer to the 2016-17 Upper School Curriculum Guide (PDF).
+For course listings for the current school year, please refer to the 2016-17 Upper School Curriculum Guide (PDF).

 Packer's Upper School curriculum is designed to encourage each student to realize his or her highest level of achievement.
 An engaging academic program; a vibrant community; and an array of artistic programs, athletics and clubs enable students to extend their interests and cultivate their talents.
 Freshmen and sophomore students pursue a prescribed program to ensure that they are confident and capable in critical analysis, reading, writing, mathematics, research, language, computer literacy, and study skills.
 Junior and senior years provide multiple opportunities to apply these skills through elective courses in areas of particular academic and creative interests.